tolssev/tolssev/README.md

 👋 About me
 ---
-I am a novice programmer.
+I am a novice web-developer & designer.
 I am currently studying at courses and practicing on my projects.
 I want to find a job soon.

 💪 Skills
 ---
 - HTML/CSS
 - JavaScript
+- PHP
-- PHP & SQL
+- SQL
+- Git

 💡 Projects
 ---